 My favorite movie as a kid was Ferris Bueller’s Day Off.
 Ferris knew how to get around the rules.
 He was smart enough to just take a day off and have some FUN.
-In life, there are many others who can be described as a rule breaker, people who have done far greater things than Ferris Bueller (although his cinematic legacy will always live on in my heart).
+In life, there are lots of other people who can be described as rule breakers, people who have done far greater things than Ferris Bueller (although his cinematic legacy will always live on in my heart).
 In the words of Steve Jobs:

 The ones who see things differently—they’re not fond of rules… You can quote them, disagree with them, glorify or vilify them, but the only thing you can’t do is ignore them because they change things… they push the human race forward, and while some may see them as the crazy ones, we see genius, because the ones who are crazy enough to think that they can change the world, are the ones who do.

 Humans evolve because a few (not the majority) of people think: Hey, these rules aren’t fair.
 And they usually get called “crazy” by the majority and promptly arrested, or worse.
 Until time passes, when there is a tipping point and everyone adopts their idea and says: Wow, we really should have been doing this all along!
 What a genius!!

 Some of my favorite visionary rule-breakers who were ahead of their time:

 Nelson Mandela.
 He wanted to abolish apartheid (a system of blatant racism in South Africa) and was imprisoned for sabotage.
 Now, he’s known for being the first black president of South Africa, peacefully ending apartheid and a Nobel Peace Prize winner.